 - This injury resulted in damages.1

-As a public university, UNLV has a duty to maintain safe conditions for not only its employees and students but also the general public.2 Some of these duties are:
+As a public university, UNLV has a duty to maintain safe conditions for its employees, students, and the general public.2 Some of these duties are:

 - performing regular maintenance on building and equipment,